mph-/lcapy/doc/install.rst

 - You need to install SymPy, see http://docs.sympy.org/latest/install.html.

-- For plotting you need to install matplotlib (this requires Numpy).
+- For plotting you need to install matplotlib (this requires NumPy).

 - For schematic drawing you need pdflatex, the circuitikz package (https://www.ctan.org/pkg/circuitikz), the imagemagick convert program (http://www.imagemagick.org/), and ghostscript (http://www.ghostscript.com/).